Elizabeth G. Ferris

 Elizabeth G. Ferris (born c.
 1950) is a senior fellow in the Foreign Policy Studies Program at the Brookings Institution in Washington, D.C. and serves as the co-director of the Brookings-LSE Project on Internal Displacement.
-In addition to her positions within the Brookings Institution, Ferris is an adjunct associate professor in Georgetown University’s School of Foreign Service.
-She is also a commissioner of the Women's Refugee Commission, a distinguished author and a lifelong humanitarian.
+In addition to her positions within the Brookings Institution, Ferris is an adjunct associate professor at Georgetown University’s School of Foreign Service.
+She is also commissioner of the Women's Refugee Commission, a distinguished author and a lifelong humanitarian.